Wondering how to travel to St Petersburg? If so, you are in the right place. Just keep reading below.

 To help you with the planning of your trip, we have created this page with all the information you need to know to get to Russia's Northern Capital.
 It is all at your fingertips!
 To get started, just click on one of the travel options below.

 If you don't fancy travelling by plane you can always go by train.
 It won't be as quick as the plane, but surely it will be faster and interesting, and definitely more convenient than the bus.
-The Russian rail system is one of the largest in the world, and Russian trains are well connected with almost every European Capital, so it won't be difficult for you to find a train going there.
+The Russian rail system is one of the largest in the world, and Russian trains are efficient and well connected with almost every European Capital, so it won't be difficult for you to find a train going there.

 In the event trains and airplanes are not your cup of tea, or you are on a tight budget, then taking the bus would be your best option.
 Going to St Petersburg by bus can be cheaper but slower, and relatively comfortable.
 There are a few good bus companies to choose from.
 Many of them offer travel routes with departures from all the main European Capitals, and those I like to recommend are very efficient.